Tummy Tuck Surgery – Abdominoplasty Auckland

 Your insurance will sometimes offer a minor rebate on some abdominal procedures.
 This is generally for reconstructive surgery or what is deemed ‘essential’ surgery.
 This will vary depending on the patient and the procedure required.

-About Our Top Breast Plastic Surgeon – Dr Mark Gittos FRACS(Plast)
+Meet Our Top NZ Surgeon for Body Surgery – Dr Mark Gittos FRACS(Plast)

 What to Bring to your Plastic Surgeon Consultation